katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

   [List of supported languages]: https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language

-If Material for MkDocs already provides support for your language, you can check completeness of the translations which are displayed below every language in the list and update them if needed. _Your language is not on the list of supported languages?_ You can make your contribution by opening a new issue and [add a translation] with the help of this guide.
+Suppose Material for MkDocs already provides support for your language.
+In that case, you can check the completeness of the translations, which are displayed below every language in the list, and update them if needed. _Your language is not on the list of supported languages?_ You can contribute it by opening a new issue and [add a translation] with the help of this guide.

   [Add a translation]: https://github.com/squidfunk/mkdocs-material/issues/new?assignees=&labels=change+request&template=04-add-a-translation.yml&title=Add+translations+for+...